antholeole/wit-football/README.md

 This application is protected under the MIT license, provided at the bottom of this file.

 To boot the application up, make sure to have NPM installed.
 Then, run `npm i && npm run start`.
 This is the COMPLETED version of the project, with all code already in place.

-The tutorial version can be found at `tutorial.md`.
+The tutorial can be found in `tutorial.md` at the root of this project.

 Copyright 2020 Anthony Oleinik